martinclason/Molecular-Dynamics-Project/README.md

 ## Install dependencies

 ### Using conda
 Conda can be used to create an environment suitable for ale to run in.
-This environment could be called tfya99 for example.
+This environment could be called `my-md-env` for example.
 This oneliner could be executed to create the environment and install the packages in one go:
 ```
-conda create -c conda-forge -n tfya99 python=3 ase asap3 kimpy kim-api openkim-models Cython numpy scipy matplotlib mpi4py
+conda create -c conda-forge -n my-md-env python=3 ase asap3 kimpy kim-api openkim-models Cython numpy scipy matplotlib mpi4py
 ```
 Followed by:
 ```
-conda activate tfya99
+conda activate my-md-env
 ```

 Alternatively, the `requirements.txt` could be used instead:
 ```
-conda create -c conda-forge -n tfya99 python=3
+conda create -c conda-forge -n my-md-env python=3
-conda activate tfya99
+conda activate my-md-env
 conda install -c conda-forge --file requirements.txt
 ```
 ### Using pip